Position Statement on Individual and Professional Methods of Fluoride Use

 Fluoride gels, varnishes and SDF are considered safe.
 Because of their high concentration, they should be manipulated with care by oral health professionals.
 Application of fluoride gels in trays is not recommended for children younger than 6 years of age due to the risk in ingestion of a significant amount of the product.
 Varnishes are considered safer because of their ability to adhere on teeth, and the ingestion of fluoride from the product occurs over a longer period of time.
 Nevertheless, all high fluoride concentration formulations should be used with care by oral health professionals to avoid unnecessary ingestion.

-The International Association for Dental Research (IADR), recognizing that dental caries (tooth decay) ranks among the most prevalent chronic diseases worldwide, supports the individual and professional application of fluoride as a safe and effective, evidence-based intervention for the prevention of dental caries.
+The International Association for Dental, Oral, and Craniofacial Research (IADR), recognizing that dental caries (tooth decay) ranks among the most prevalent chronic diseases worldwide, supports the individual and professional application of fluoride as a safe and effective, evidence-based intervention for the prevention of dental caries.
 Based on the available scientific evidence, the IADR supports that:

 1. Fluoride toothpastes (1,000-1,500 ppm fluoride concentration) should be used twice per day by all individuals as an effective way to control caries in conjunction with daily oral hygiene; all efforts should be taken to make toothpaste with an adequate fluoride concentration universally affordable and accessible.